apache/iceberg/site/docs/spark.md

 ALTER TABLE prod.db.sample DROP PARTITION FIELD years(ts) ALTER TABLE prod.db.sample DROP PARTITION FIELD shard
 ```

+!!!
+Warning
+    Changing partitioning will change the behavior of dynamic writes, which overwrite any partition that is written to.
+    For example, if you partition by days and move to partitioning by hours, overwrites will overwrite hourly partitions but not days anymore.

 ### `ALTER TABLE ...
 WRITE ORDERED BY`